Fudan-iGEM/2025-wiki/pages/inclusivity.md

 #### The Intersection of Scientific and Social Problems

 - Fungal infections are a widespread global health concern, potentially affecting almost everyone.
 Fungal diseases cause more than 1.5 million deaths each year and affect over 1 billion people[^1].
 For instance, dermatophytosis—the most common superficial fungal disease—affects 20–25% of the global population[^2].
-Within these broad populations, there exists a group who not only endure recurrent skin lesions but also face fungal infections as a severe complication: **patients with Epidermolysis bullosa ("Butterfly Children")**.
+Within these broad populations, there exists a group who not only endure recurrent skin lesions but also face fungal infections as a severe complication: **patients with Epidermolysis bullosa**.
+They are known as "Butterfly Children" in China because their skin is as fragile as a butterfly's wings.
 - Epidermolysis bullosa (EB) is a group of rare genetic disorders characterized by profoundly fragile skin.
 Clinically, individuals with EB experience chronic blistering and wound formation, with certain subtypes also involving mucous membranes and other organs.
 As a result of this loss of the skin’s natural protective barrier, patients are highly vulnerable to infections.
 - Among these, we have identified fungal infections as a critical concern for EB patients, given their persistent skin breakdown and compromised immunity.
 This vulnerability is exacerbated by the disease's lifelong course and the lack of curative treatments, which together intensify the risk of antifungal drug resistance and underline the pressing need for better therapeutic strategies.